Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Results and Discussion

-While the time-averaged evolution characterizes the mean trajectory and recovery of the wake, the intensity of temporal fluctuations, quantified by the standard deviation ($\sigma$) of these parameters, is further analyzed to differentiate the predictive fidelity of the two frameworks.
-Figure~\ref{fig:std_wake_center} illustrates the standard deviation of the fitted wake center ($\sigma_{y_c}/D$) evolution along the downstream distance ($x/D$), which serves as a metric for the intensity of wake meandering.
-The FNO predictions (green dashed line) show excellent agreement with the high-fidelity CFD ground truth (red dotted line), accurately capturing the spatial oscillations and temporal fluctuations of the wake center as it moves downstream.
-Conversely, the PINNs model (blue dash-dot line) consistently underpredicts these fluctuations, particularly in the near-wake region where its predicted standard deviation remains near zero.
-This discrepancy highlights PINNs' inability to resolve the non-stationary physics of wake meandering induced by coupled motions of surge and pitch.
+Fig.~\ref{fig:std_wake_center} illustrates the evolution of the standard deviation of the fitted wake center ($\sigma_{y_c}/D$) along the downstream distance ($x/D$).
+This parameter serves as a key physical metric for wake meandering intensity and reflects the magnitude of large-scale wake motion.
+The FNO predictions show strong consistency with the high-fidelity CFD ground truth, accurately capturing the intensity of spatial oscillations as the wake propagates downstream.
+In contrast, the PINN model tends to underpredict these fluctuations; notably, its predicted standard deviation remains lower than the reference data, particularly in the near-wake region.
+This discrepancy suggests that PINNs face challenges in fully resolving the non-stationary physics of wake meandering induced by the coupled surge and pitch motions.

-Figure~\ref{fig:std_wake_width} compares the standard deviation of the fitted wake half-width evolution ($\sigma_{R_{1/2}}/D$), reflecting the models' ability to capture the dynamic expansion and localized variations of the wake.
-Similar to the wake center results, FNO tracks the non-monotonic variations and the overall spreading rate with high fidelity, closely matching the ground truth across all St scenarios.
-The PINNs predictions appear overly smoothed, failing to resolve the unsteady oscillations and local fluctuations in width variations that are most pronounced in the complex near-wake region where $x/D<6$.
-This smoothing effect reinforces the finding that PINNs acts as a spatiotemporal low-pass filter, omitting the multi-scale turbulent structures inherent in FOWT wakes.